carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 memory usage: 2.4+ MB
 ```

-We get quite a bit of useful information here.
+We get quite a bit of useful information here too.
 First, we are told that we have a `DataFrame` of 35549 entries, or rows, and 8 variables, or columns.

 Next, we get a bit of information on each variable, including its column title, a count of the _non-null_ values (that is, values that are not missing), and something called the `dtype` of the column.